garris/ember.js/timeslicing/readme.md

 ![./rumTests.png](./rumTests.png)

-*Currently not sure why earlier tests show better results -- there many differences between the two tests -- so a better understanding may take some time.*
+NOTE: Currently not sure why earlier tests show better results -- *Feed route early POC: 1800ms vs later POC 883ms.*
+There many differences between the two tests -- would like to look into where the differences came from.